Let's get one thing out of the way early: most businesses don't have a marketing problem, they have a math problem.

 Email Marketing

+Often overlooked, but incredibly effective once you have a list.
 Combined with automation, email becomes one of the most cost-effective tools in your stack.

 So, Which Marketing Tactic Should You Use?